.jpg)

 Treatment Approach

-There is relief for those who suffer from anxiety disorders.
+There is relief for those living with anxiety.
 My treatment approach focuses on helping individuals identify their unique stressors and triggers, providing psychoeducation on the stress response in the brain and body, and targeting the pathways that produce the fear response.
-Interventions may include breathwork, mindfulness, embodied work, targeting anxiety-igniting thoughts, and exposure to feared stimuli. â€‹
+Interventions may include breathwork, mindfulness, embodiment work, targeting anxiety-igniting thoughts, and exposure to feared stimuli.

 If you have any questions or want to learn more about my treatment approach, contact me for a free 30-minute phone consultation.